BLUE MAJIK—A Pure Source of Phycocyanin

 In my wellness program, I make sure to consume at least 400 - 800 mg of BLUE MAJIK in either powder or capsule form.
 This is 1 -2 servings.
 I take a double serving on days in which I am doing a detox/cleanse or am under extra stress.
 I embark on a detoxification program one day each week, 2-3 days each month, and 7-10 days with each change of season.
 Because the phycocyanin is so effective as an anti-inflammatory, immune enhancer, and superb detoxifier for the kidneys and liver, I always take an extra (800 mg) on these special days in which I am cleansing, detoxifying and rejuvenating my body.

-When you take it about 1-2 hours before bedtime on an empty stomach, it will help you sleep like a baby, too.
+When you take it about two hours before bedtime on an empty stomach, it will help you sleep like a baby, too.
 Countless people in my private practice, as well as many friends, tell me that they like to also use it as a sleep aid.
-I drink a large glass of alkaline water mixed with a teaspoon of this stunningly blue powder two hours before I go to sleep.
-Sweet dreams indeed.
+I drink a large glass of alkaline water mixed with a teaspoon of this stunningly blue, delicious powder 90 - 120 minutes before I go to sleep.
+Sweet dreams indeed!

 Blue Majik Cocktail Recipes